bryntum/siesta/src/guides/siesta_test_advanced/siesta_test_advanced.md

 Project
 ========

-If you want to provide configuration for the whole test suite, you need to create a Siesta *project*.
+If you want to provide configuration for the whole test suite, you need to create a [[SiestaProjectGuide|Siesta project]].

 COPYRIGHT AND LICENSE